akiranishii/rnaseq-pipeline/README.md

 ## RNA-seq pipeline outline

-The RNA-seq pipeline conducts three analyses in parallel.
+The RNA-seq pipeline conducts two analyses in parallel.
 The first analysis uses STAR (v2.7.5a) for both the alignment and quantification procedures.
-The second analysis uses STAR (v2.7.5a) for alignment, then FeatureCounts for quantification.
-The final procedures uses Salmon (v0.11.30) for pseudoalignment.
-The result from the three analyses are compared after differential expression analysis is conducted.
+The second procedure uses Salmon (v0.11.30) for pseudoalignment.
+The result from the two analyses are compared after differential expression analysis is conducted.
 A more detailed outline of the RNA-seq pipeline can be viewed in the image below.
+The versions of each program used for the analysis are: FASTQC (v

 <p align="center" width="100%">
 <img width="956" alt="rnaseq" src="https://user-images.githubusercontent.com/62619033/186000990-233c89aa-5029-4a54-8942-2fc633405dbb.png">